-Kathal ki Sabzi (Indian Jackfruit Recipe): a quick, delicious recipe using kathal/jackfruit, aromatic Indian spices, and a few simple ingredients.
+Kathal ki Sabzi – Indian Jackfruit Recipe: a quick, delicious recipe using kathal/jackfruit, aromatic Indian spices, and a few simple ingredients.
+This is a masaledar kathal ki sabzi with less curry.
+This recipe is made using canned jackfruit.

 Kathal which is also known as ‘Jackfruit’ all over the world, is mostly available in India during the winter season and you see an array of recipes then after.